Black Friday: Up to 40% off all plans!

 Setting up an RSS feed on WordPress is extremely easy, especially with a powerful WordPress aggregator plugin, like WP RSS Aggregator.

 Let’s take a look at how you can set up multiple RSS feeds on your site, to provide relevant and engaging content to your readers.
+Before we get started, you’ll need to install the Aggregator plugin and then you can activate the premium version of the plugins if you want access to additional features.

 1. Find an RSS feed